- Reference Number: HEY-020/2021

-On the day of the injection you will need to report to the reception desk either on the ground floor of Hull and East Yorkshire Eye Hospital within the grounds of Hull Royal Infirmary or the Eye Injection Clinic at Castle Hill Hospital as advised by your appointment letter/confirmation.
+On the day of the injection you will need to report to the reception desk either on the ground floor or the first floor of the Eye hospital within the grounds of Hull Royal Infirmary.
 You will then be directed to the waiting area.

 A nurse will verify your medical details including any recent changes to your health or medication so please bring a list of any new medication with you.
 You will have a vision test and dilating drops (identical to those used in the Eye Clinic) will be put in the eye/s to be injected.
-These take 20-30 minutes to work and will blur your vision for several hours particularly for close work.
-You will then have an OCT Scan performed on both eyes.
-An OCT scan is an Optical Coherence Tomography Scan which is a sophisticated scanning system that produces highly detailed images of the retina.
-It is often likened to an MRI or x-ray of the eye.
+These take 20 – 30 minutes to work and will blur your vision for several hours particularly for close work.
+You will then have an OCT scan of both eyes performed.

 What happens afterwards?

-If your eye feels gritty after the injection lubricating/ “dry eye” eye drops can help to make the eye feel more comfortable.
+If your eye feels gritty after the injection, lubricating “dry eye” eye drops can help to make the eye feel more comfortable.
 You should use a new bottle after each injection to minimise the risk of infection in the eye.
-We recommend you arrange a repeat prescription of these lubricating drops from your GP.
+We recommend you arrange a repeat prescription of these lubricating drops from your doctor.